getchip/PocketCHIP-Docs/source/includes/_advanced.md

 Try connecting again with the correct password.

 ##### Failed ping
-If you don't have access to the Internet, your ping to an outside IP will fail.
+If you don't have access to the internet, your ping to an outside IP will fail.
-It is possible that you can connect to a wireless network, but have no access to the Internet, so you'd see a connection when you request device status, but have a failed ping.
+It is possible that you can connect to a wireless network, but have no access to the internet, so you'd see a connection when you request device status, but have a failed ping.
 This indicates a problem or restriction with the router or the access point, not a problem with the CHIP.

 A failed ping looks something like: